zstyblik/grafana.org/source/blog/temp/next.md

 <img src="/assets/img/features/timepicker.png" alt="New Time picker">

 A new time picker with room for more quick ranges as well as new types of relative ranges, like `Today`, `The day so far` and `This day last week`.
-Also an improved time & calendar that now works correctly in UTC mode.
+Also an improved time & calendar picker that now works correctly in UTC mode.

 ### Elasticsearch